 Safa Park - 25.185569N , 55.246845E

-Safa Park is one of the main migration hotspots in Dubai.
+Safa Park was one of the main migration hotspots in Dubai.

 Directions and access:

-Safa Park is easily located along Al Wasl Road, with the main entrance opposite of Lloyds Bank.
+Safa Park is easily located along Al Wasl Road, with the main entrance opposite of HSBC Bank.
+This entrance should remain open during the 2014-2016 construction project (see above).

 Safa park is open every day from 08:00 - 22:00, with no Ladies Day or Family Day restrictions.
 Entrance fee is AED 3/-